geozi/nodejs-typescript-task-manager/QA-Test-plan.md

 - User service [✔],
 - Task service [✔].

 In a similar fashion to the persistence layer, the unit tests of the service layer implement scenarios in which a promise is rejected given certain inputs.
-They are primarily probing the following directories and files:
+They primarily probe the following directories and files:

 ```text
 └── src